cse-labs/res-edge-labs/labs/deploy-res-edge.md

   kubectl wait pod --all --for condition=ready -n api --timeout 60s

   # verify Res-Edge Data Service is `Running`
-  kic check resedge
+  ds check resedge

   ```

 ## Test Res-Edge Data Service

 - To validate the Res-Edge Data Service is working properly, we will use `kic test` to generate 200, 300, 400, and 404 responses
-  - `kic test` uses `WebValidate` (WebV) which is installed in the Codespace
+  - `ds test` uses `WebValidate` (WebV) which is installed in the Codespace
     - For more information on WebV, see [here](https://github.com/microsoft/webvalidate)
   - "Errors 0" in the summary line indicates all tests passed

     ```bash

-    kic test all
+    ds test all

     ```